masonforest/www.masonforest.com/_posts/2018-03-29-scaling-ellipticoin-to-thousands-of-transactions-per-second-and-beyond.markdown

 It was actually pretty easy to switch from storing state on disk to storing it in memory as well.
 All I had to do was swap the read and write functions from Rocksdb to [Redis](https://redis.io/).
-Now you might be saying: “Mason you can’t store blockchain state in Redis it won’t have strong persistence guarantees.”
+Now you might be saying: “Mason, you can’t store blockchain state in Redis it won’t have strong persistence guarantees.”
 You’d be right that Rocksdb has much stronger guarantees that you won’t lose data in case of a power outage.
 But if a blockchain is spread across hundreds or thousands of machines